matthid/SlidesWebEcosystem/slides/index.md

 ### Webpack!

-"bundle" the javascript application into a single file an minimize download.
+"bundle" the javascript application into a single file and minimize download.

 tree shaking